Why is the SNP under investigation over its party finances?

 Police Scotland said the former SNP leader, who quit in February, is in custody and is being questioned by detectives.

-A spokesman for Ms Sturgeon said she attended an interview “by arrangement with Police Scotland, where she was to be arrested and questioned in relation to Operation Branchform”.
+A spokesperson for Ms Sturgeon said she attended an interview “by arrangement with Police Scotland, where she was to be arrested and questioned in relation to Operation Branchform”.

-“Nicola has consistently said she would co-operate with the investigation if asked and continues to do so,” the spokesman said.
+“Nicola has consistently said she would cooperate with the investigation if asked and continues to do so,” the spokesperson said.

 The former first minister’s arrest comes after her husband Peter Murrell, the former SNP chief executive, was arrested in April, just weeks after he had resigned his post.

-He was released without charge pending further inquiries as police searched several properties and seized a luxury mobile home from the driveway of Mr Murrell’s 92-year-old mother in Fife.
+He was released without charge pending further enquiries as police searched several properties and seized a luxury mobile home from the driveway of Mr Murrell’s 92-year-old mother in Fife.

-MSP Colin Beattie was later arrested while in the role of party treasurer but released without charge pending further inquiry.
+MSP Colin Beattie was later arrested while in the role of party treasurer but released without charge pending further enquiry.
 He stepped down from his role.

 It had been widely expected that Ms Sturgeon, who continues to be the MSP for Glasgow Southside, would be quizzed by police as part of the probe.
 She has also pledged to “fully cooperate” with the investigation.